- What causes Distortion?

 What causes Distortion?

-To understand what type of pedal is right for you, it’s helpful to have some understanding of how distortion works.
-When you strum your guitar, the string vibrations are captured as waveforms by the pickups, which are sent to your amp.
-However, beyond a certain point, an amp can no longer get louder as the waveforms get bigger.
-Once the waves exceed this point (known as the “headroom” of the amp), the peaks of the waves begin to get squashed down, or “compress”.
+It’s helpful to have a basic knowledge of how distortion works to work out what type of pedal is right for you, so let’s break that down.
+When you strum your guitar, the string vibrations are converted into electronic waveform signals by the pickups which are sent to your amp.
+Beyond a certain point an amp can no longer get louder as the waveforms get bigger.
+Once the waves exceed this point (known as the “headroom” of the amp), the peaks of the waves get squashed down, or “compress”.

-It is this compression that causes distortion, and how these waveforms are compressed will influence how your sound distorts.
-However, to get your clean signal to distort naturally from the amp may require you to turn the volume up far beyond a reasonable level.
-Distortion pedals can simulate this distortion at far more reasonable levels by using amplification and “clipping” circuits.
+It is this compression that causes distortion and how these waveforms are compressed will influence how your sound distorts.
+To get your clean signal to distort naturally from the amp may require you to turn the volume up far beyond a reasonable level.
+Distortion pedals can simulate this distortion at far more reasonable volume levels by using amplification and clipping circuits.

 What is Clipping?

-Within gain pedals, the circuits will clip the waveform as an amp would past its headroom.
-There are essentially 2 types of clipping: “soft-clipping” and “hard-clipping”.
-This refers to how the peaks of the waveform are compressed, with affects how the distortion sounds.
-Soft-clipping will squash the peaks just as a cranked valve amp would, whilst hard-clipping will simply cut off the signal as it exceeds the headroom, which produces a more aggressive, edgier sound.
+In gain pedals the circuits will clip the waveform as an amp would do past its headroom.
+There are essentially two types of clipping: “soft-clipping” and “hard-clipping”.
+This refers to how the peaks of the waveform are compressed, which affects how the distortion sounds.
+Soft-clipping will squash the peaks just as a cranked valve amp would, whilst hard-clipping will simply cut off the signal as it exceeds the headroom, which produces a more aggressive, harsh sound.

 Boost Pedals

 Unlike the other types of pedals on this list, boost pedals don’t contain any clipping.
 As the name suggests, it simply boosts the volume of your guitar going into your amplifier.
-But the way it interacts with valve amps or other types of gain pedals is interesting.
-Using a boost pedal into a valve amp can provide enough volume boost to exceed the headroom of the valves, causing them to overdrive, creating those sweet, crunchy classic rock tones.
-Into a solid state amp, it will simply boost the volume without adding any appreciable amount of gain; this can be useful for a solo boost if you just need that extra volume to cut through the band mix.
+But the way it interacts with valve amps or other types of gain pedals can be used in creative ways.
+Using a boost pedal into a valve amp can provide enough of a volume boost for the guitar signal to exceed the headroom of the valves, causing them to overdrive and bring out those sweet and crunchy classic rock tones.
+Into a solid-state amp or a very high-wattage amp, it will simply boost the volume without adding any appreciable amount of gain.
+This can be useful to bump up the volume of your guitar for a solo if you just need that extra volume to cut through the band mix.

-But boost pedals can also be used in combination with other types of gain pedals to produce different gain levels – this is known as gain stacking, and is a great way to add more variation to your sound!
-Adding a boost pedal before another gain pedal such as an overdrive or distortion, will produce more gain without much more volume, while putting it after another gain pedal will produce more volume without much increase in gain.
-So try out both and see what you like!
+Boost pedals can also be used in combination with other types of gain pedals to produce different gain levels – this is known as gain stacking, and is a great way to add more variation to your sound.
+Adding a boost pedal before another gain pedal such as an overdrive or distortion in your signal chain will produce more gain without much more volume.
+Placing it after a gain pedal will produce more volume without much increase in gain.

 Responses & Questions